“Be a first rate version of yourself, not a second rate version of someone else” – Judy Garland

 Now, I’ve got some good news for you, too: you’re not alone.
 There are people out there who are just as weird as you who will value you and your gifts because they’re uniquely yours, not despite them being yours.
 You don’t have to hide yourself to be loved and accepted – let go of the thought that being authentically happy and being seen, loved, and valued are mutually exclusive.

 You can’t be remarkable and fit in at the same time.
 The unique value that you bring to the world can only be done by you – and the more you try to fit in, the less remarkable you’ll be.
 The more you accept and share your gifts, the more you will stand out and be able to connect with people who want to be around you for who you are.
 (Yes, I know, this is terrifying because that means you’ll be seen, but you’ve tried hiding out – what did that get you?)

 The bittersweet reality is that you’ll never get rid of the Weirdo Syndrome, but the more you understand that your weirdness isn’t a bad thing and something to hide in the closet, the more you’ll be able to find those people who see how uniquely beautiful you are rather than how weird you are.

 I’ll end this by saying three things:

 - You’re not alone.
-I’m a weirdo, too, and I have lot of weirdo friends.
+You’re probably a Creative Giant like me and many of my friends.

 - You don’t have to hide from us.